Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Introduction

+We provide a short background on Markov processes in Section~\ref{Sec2}, while Section~\ref{s:rsl} contains a formal summary of results.

-\paragraph*{Results} Our main results are summarized in Section~\ref{s:rsl}.
-These results show how to look at a data sample and identify states of the channel that are amenable to accurate estimation from the sample.
-They also allow us to sometimes (depending on how the data looks) conclude that certain naive estimators of stationary probabilities or channel transition probabilities happen to be accurate, \emph{even if the channel evolution is slow mixing}.
-To obtain these results, we combine universal compression results of the context tree weighting algorithm with coupling arguments by Aldous~\cite{A83}.
+At a high level, these results show how to look at a data sample and identify properties of the process that are amenable to accurate estimation from the sample even if the source is slow mixing.
+They also allow us to sometimes (depending on how the data looks) conclude that certain naive estimators of transition probabilities (Section \ref{est_ch_par}, Theorem \ref{thm:aggemptht}), or stationary probabilities (Section \ref{Dev_bound_Naive}, Theorem \ref{stat-estim}) happen to be accurate \emph{even if the process is slow mixing}.

+Contrary to most prior work, we first obtain estimates on transition probabilities.
+To do so, we use universal compression approaches that do not require that empirical counts of states be close to their stationary probability.
+Interpreting the empirical counts of states from the approximate transition probabilities is complicated by the fact that stationary probabilities can be very sensitive functions of the transition probabilities.
+What then can we say about empirical counts from the few approximate transition probabilities obtained from the sample?
+We use a coupling argument~\cite{A83} in Section~\ref{Dev_bound_Naive} to answer this question.

+Finally, since our results do not rely on empirical counts of strings reaching their stationary probabilities, they could be strengthened using other arguments in literature in cases where we know that the counts do reflect stationary probabilities.